 - You will talk about poo.
 A lot.

 - Your body will never be the same again.
 There are superhuman women who ping back into shape 3 weeks after birth.
 If you happen to be one I may have to reconsider our friendship.
 Your body is now a human climbing frame.
 Your shoulder has the sole purpose of wiping snot and tears on.
-Your hair is there to be yanked and twiddled.
-Your hands will be used to shield yourself from wee and catch actual vomit.
+Hair is there to be yanked and twiddled.
+And your hands will be used to shield yourself from wee and catch actual vomit.

 - The human instinct to protect your child from any harm is overwhelming.
 But you’re not allowed to punch or rugby tackle to the ground the poor nurses administering your babies jabs.
 It’s okay that you want too though.